 When serving fruit, it’s important to avoid any choking hazards by cutting up soft and ripe whole fruits into very small pieces.
 If you have a hard time getting your toddler to eat fruit, as with any other kind of food aversion, don’t force them or reward them with other foods – just present a variety of options and keep exposing them to different foods.

 Fruit is a delicious food that your toddler can eat and enjoy, while getting essential vitamins and minerals.
 With all things, though, moderation is key.
-By helping your toddler stick to the recommended amounts of various food groups, you’re doing your part to support his growth and development.
+By helping your toddler stick to the recommended amounts of various food groups, you’re doing your part to support their growth and development.

 Mayo Clinic Staff.
 “Nutrition for kids: Guidelines for a healthy diet.”
 MayoClinic.
 Mayo Foundation for Medical Education and Research, Jan 16 2016.
 Web.